The Operative: No One Lives Forever: Gameplay

 In No One Lives Forever, protagonist Cate Archer is sent on a variety of missions, including protecting a U.S. ambassador from assassins in Marrakesh, Morocco.

 No One Lives Forever is a first-person shooter which includes elements of a stealth game.
 The player takes on the role of Cate Archer, a fresh agent for the secret organization Unity, sent on various missions.
 Most, but not all, missions can be solved in multiple ways: using sneaking to avoid danger or by going in with direct gunfire.

 A stealthy approach can be taken to evade security cameras, guard dogs and other obstacles.
 Enemies are aware of noise made by the player, including footsteps and weapon fire, and they also react to footprints in the snow, and dead bodies left lying around.
-To aid in stealthy approaches, Cate gains access via Unity's "Toy Shop" to a variety of spy gadgetry disguides as female accessories, such as a barrette that can be used for lock picking, sunglasses that include a miniature camera, exploding lipstick, and sleep-inducing perfume.
+To aid in stealthy approaches, Cate gains access via Unity's "Toy Shop" to a variety of spy gadgetry disguised as female accessories, such as a barrette that can be used for lock picking, sunglasses that include a miniature camera, exploding lipstick, and sleep-inducing perfume.

 The game features a wide variety of firearms, ranging from pistols, shotguns, sniper rifles, and a briefcase rocket launcher.
 Some of the weapons can be loaded with different types of ammunition, including standard full metal jacket bullets, dum dum rounds that expand on impact and cause bleeding damage, and phosphorus-coated tracer bullets that continue to burn upon impact.
 Silencers and scopes can also be fitted on some weapons.

 In various sections of the game, the player can ride a motorcycle, or a snowmobile.
 Other segments of the game involve boss fights.
 If the player chooses to be stealthy, they can overhear humorous conversations between non-player characters, such as guards, scientists and civilians.